amatho/mupen64plus-input-gca/README.md

 1. Download the plugin ZIP from [the latest release](../../releases/latest).

-1. Extract the plugin into your Mupen64Plus folder, and select it from your Mupen64Plus frontend.
+1. Extract the plugin into your Mupen64Plus folder.

 ## Usage

 Make sure that your adapter is plugged in and set up correctly before launching Mupen64Plus, otherwise the plugin will fail to load.
+Then select the plugin in your Mupen64Plus frontend, and you are good to go!

+## Configuration

+After the plugin has been used at least once, a configuration file will be generated in your Mupen64Plus folder named `mupen64plus-input-gca.toml`.
+This file contains the configuration for the controller mapping between a GameCube controller and a N64 controller.
+Changes in the configuration will be loaded the next time you start your frontend.

-The current controller mapping is what you would expect, except for
+The default controller mapping is what you would expect, except for

 * Y is C-button left
 * X is C-button right